 We’ve added an example of the connector in the Databricks environment as a notebook.

 We are delighted to announce general availability of the new, native MongoDB Connector for Apache Spark.
 It provides higher performance, greater ease of use, and access to more advanced Spark functionality than other connectors.
-With certification from Databricks, the company founded by the creators of Apache Spark project, developers can focus on building modern, data driven applications, knowing that the connector provides seamless integration and complete API compatibility between Spark processes and MongoDB.
+With certification from Databricks, the company founded by the team that started the Spark research project at UC Berkeley that later became Apache Spark, developers can focus on building modern, data driven applications, knowing that the connector provides seamless integration and complete API compatibility between Spark processes and MongoDB.

 Written in Scala, Apache Spark’s native language, the Connector provides a more natural development experience for Spark users.
 The connector exposes all of Spark’s libraries, enabling MongoDB data to be materialized as DataFrames and Datasets for analysis with machine learning, graph, streaming and SQL APIs, further benefiting from automatic schema inference.

 The Connector also takes advantage of MongoDB’s aggregation pipeline and rich secondary indexes to extract, filter, and process only the range of data it needs – for example, analyzing all customers located in a specific geography.
 This is very different from simple NoSQL data stores that do not offer either secondary indexes or in-database aggregations.
 In these cases, Apache Spark would need to extract all data based on a simple primary key, even if only a subset of that data is required for the Spark process.
 This means more processing overhead, more hardware, and longer time-to-insight for the analyst.